Continuous Patrolling and Hiding Games: Patrolling games

-For non Eulerian networks, it may be difficult to compute the value of the corresponding patrolling game.
-In the next example, we compute bounds on the value of a patrolling game played over the network with three parallel arcs, which is not Eulerian.
-For some values of the attack duration $m$, these bounds are not tight.
+In this section, we compute bounds on the value of a patrolling game played over the network with three parallel arcs, which plays an important role in the search game literature.
+Indeed despite its simple shape, finding the value and optimal strategies is a difficult task, as mentioned in the introduction.